Forgive Me This

-"Forgive Me This" is a rare single released only in Australia by Greek pop singer Anna Vissi on 8 August 1997.
+"Forgive Me This" is a rare single released only in Australia by Cypriot pop singer Anna Vissi on 8 August 1997.
 The single featured "Forgive Me This" which later appeared on her international album Everything I Am, as well as the rare track "Crush" released only on this single.
-The single also featured two Greek hits, "Mavra Gialia" and "Eleni", from her Greek studio albums Travma and Re! respectively.
+The single also featured two Greek hits, "Mavra Gialia" and "Eleni", from her Greek language studio albums Travma and Re! respectively.

 Music video

 The music video of "Forgive Me This" features Vissi and a man playing in a field of flowers.
 In some scenes, Vissi is alone or lying down on a flower bed.